ARTICLE I. NAME AND PURPOSE

 Section A. NAME

 - The official name for this organization is the Canadian Nationalist Party.

-- This organization will use the name or its acronym (CNP), in all publicity materials and correspondence.
+- This organization may also use the name or its acronym (CNP) in publicity materials and correspondence.

 Section B. PURPOSE